The farms producing our Celtic Pride Premium Beef are:

 We believe that supply chains are only as strong as their weakest link.
 The red meat supply chain is a complex process where quality can be enhanced or lost at every stage.
 To ensure consistency of both quality and supply, in 2003 the Celtic Pride Premium Beef Scheme was born.

-We worked in partnership with Wynnstay Ltd, Aberystwyth University and the Welsh Meat Company to develop a brand and supply chain initiative that would best meet the needs to the catering sector.
+We worked in partnership with Wynnstay Ltd, Aberystwyth University and the Welsh Livestock Company to develop a brand and supply chain initiative that would best meet the needs to the catering sector.

-The Celtic Pride Beef and Pork scheme sources from predominately Mid and South Wales.
-Our 70 or so farmer partners finish livestock to agreed husbandry, breed, feed and classification protocol and deliver the cattle to our partner abattoirs at Llanidloes, Haverfordwest, Cross Hands and Maesteg.
+The Celtic Pride Beef scheme sources from predominately South & West Wales.
+Our farmer partners finish livestock to agreed husbandry, breed, feed and classification protocol and deliver the cattle to our partner abattoirs at Haverfordwest, Cross Hands and Maesteg.

-Gareth Evans, our trusted fieldsman, is tasked with ensuring that all animals entering the scheme meet these standards.
-We, in turn, pay the farmers a premium for producing to our requirements.
+Our fieldsman, Gareth Evans, is tasked with ensuring that all animals entering the scheme meet these standards.

 We’re proud that Celtic Pride Beef carries the prestigious Protected Geographical Indication (PGI) standard.
 Welsh Lamb and Welsh Beef were granted status by the European Commission in July 2003 and November 2002 respectively and we consider the status of PGI to be of enormous importance to the Welsh red meat industry, as it identifies the origin and unique qualities of both Welsh Lamb and Welsh Beef.